 Roasted macadamia nuts are a popular snack.
-But some people also use macadamia nuts as medicine to lower high cholesterol.
+The monounsaturated fatty acids (MUFA) in macadamia nuts might lower cholesterol levels.

 Uses & Effectiveness

 Possibly Effective for

 - High cholesterol.
 Eating macadamia nuts as part of a healthy diet seems to lower total and low-density lipoprotein (LDL, or "bad") cholesterol levels.

 Special Precautions and Warnings